cont-limno/wq-prediction/README.md

 6. Geographic-HUC4 -hold out 20 random HUC4

 7. Land use-HUC4 - hold out the top 25% of HUC4 with high ag

-Thus, by comparing across hold-out datasets, we will learn which type of dataset performs best and which types of bias most limit our ability to extrapolate predictive models to unsampled lakes.